McLarenAppliedTechnologies/mat.tap.query.api/docs/Metadata.md

 Parameters
 ==========

-The ```/sessions/{sessionKey}/parameters``` endpoint gives you access to a list of **parameters** available for a specific session.
+The ```/sessions/{sessionId}/parameters``` endpoint gives you access to a list of **parameters** available for a specific session.
 The list of **parameters** of a session are the fields related to the data that we can consume as described in [Consuming Data] (/docs/ConsumingData.md) section.
-If more than one session exists for the same session key, parameters of the latest version of the session are returned by default.
+If more than one session exists for the same session id, parameters of the latest version of the session are returned by default.

 Endpoint
 ```
-GET api/v1/connections/{connection name}/sessions/{sessionKey}/parameters
+GET api/v1/connections/{connection name}/sessions/{sessionId}/parameters
 ```

 Example